exponea/exponea-react-native-sdk/documentation/setup.md

 > ❗️
 >
-> Please note that projects using Expo Managed Workflow must switch to Bare Workflow to be able to use the Exponea React Native SDK.
+> Please note that the installation instructions assume your app uses "bare workflow".
+For Expo-based apps using "managed workflow", refer to [Expo managed apps](#expo-managed-apps) below.

 > 📘
 >